infraheads/tvidz/docs/tvidz-detailed-guide.md

 - **PostgreSQL:** Stores video metadata, scene cut timestamps, and duplicate references.
 - **Docker Compose:** Orchestrates all services for local and production environments.

-Below is a high-level architecture diagram (ASCII art):
+Below is a high-level architecture diagram:

 ```
 +-------------------+         +-------------------+